Cape York

 Source / Links: Link 1 Link 2

-A major ecotourism project in Tropical North Queensland, the Wangetti Trail will be a 94km dual walking and mountain biking track extending from Palm Cove to Port Douglas, showcasing World Heritage-listed Wet Tropics and coastal scenery on Djabugay Nation country.
+A $59.1 million major ecotourism project in Tropical North Queensland, the Wangetti Trail is a 94km dual walking and mountain biking track extending from Palm Cove to Port Douglas, showcasing World Heritage-listed Wet Tropics and coastal scenery on Djabugay Nation country.
+Queensland's first purpose-built multi-use trail through a national park, spanning three national parks and offering multi-day adventure experiences.
 The first 7.8km section (Palm Cove to Ellis Beach) opened in September 2024.
 The full trail is expected to be operational in 2028, with construction of the next section (Ellis Beach to Wangetti) commencing in early 2026.
+Project includes $8 million from the Australian Government's National Tourism Icons Program.

 Source / Links: Link 1 Link 2